Skip to main content

 a.
 Executive Committee

 b.
-Nominating Committee
+Membership Committee

-• Recruit and participate in the onboarding of new Board Directors.
+• Recruit and participate in the onboarding of new Board Directors

-• Provide a slate of candidates for the election of Board officers.
+• Provide a slate of candidates for the election of Board officers

-• Provide committee updates at Board meetings.
+• Provide committee updates at Board meetings

 c.
 Fundraising Committee

-This committee shall be led by a minimum of two Board members who are appointed by the Board president or who volunteer to serve on this committee.
-The Board president, in conjunction with the University Alumni Relations Director, shall appoint the committee chair, and serve as an ex-officio member of this committee.
-The committee shall annually present the fund-raising plan for approval by the Board, and the committee chair, or co-chair, shall provide Fundraising Committee updates at all Board meetings.
+The Fundraising committee shall be led by a minimum of two Board members who are appointed by the Board president or who volunteer to serve on this committee.
+The Board president, in conjunction with the University Alumni relations director, shall appoint the committee chair and serve as an ex-officio member of this committee.
+The committee shall provide Fundraising Committee updates at all Board meetings.
 The chair of the Fundraising committee may invite alumni at large to serve on the committee for a fixed term.
-Major donor alumni are encouraged to serve on the fundraising committee.
+Alumni donors are encouraged to serve on the fundraising committee.
 Responsibilities of the Fundraising committee shall include:

-• Encourage 100% participation by the Alumni Board in Annual Fund giving.
+• Encourage 100% participation by the Alumni Board in Annual Fund giving

-• Provide committee updates at all Board meetings.
+• Provide committee updates at all Board meetings

 d.
-Communications-Events Committee
+Engagement Committee

 This committee shall be led by a minimum of two Board members who are appointed by the Board president or who volunteer to serve on this committee.
-The Board president, in conjunction with the University Alumni Relations Director, shall appoint the committee chair, and serve as an ex-officio member of this committee.
-The committee shall annually present the communications-events plan for approval by the Board, and the committee chair, or co-chair, shall provide Communications-Events Committee updates at all Board meetings.
-The chair of the Communications-Events Committee may invite alumni at large to serve on the committee for a fixed term.
-Responsibilities of the Events committee shall include:
+The Board president, in conjunction with the University Alumni relations director, shall appoint the committee chair and serve as an ex-officio member of this committee.
+The committee shall annually present the engagement plan for approval by the Board, and the committee chair, or co-chair, shall provide Engagement Committee updates at all Board meetings.
+The chair of the Communications-Events Committee may invite alumni at large to serve on the committee.
+Responsibilities of the Engagement committee shall include:

 Article IV – Fiscal Year, Funding, Financial Records, and Gifts